-ANKTIVA can be administered in a clinical setting and allows you to remain in the care of your urologist What ANKTIVA is not
+ANKTIVA can be administered in a clinical setting and allows you to remain in the care of your urologist

-- ANKTIVA is not a chemotherapy or gene therapy - ANKTIVA is not administered via an IV.
+What ANKTIVA is not

+ANKTIVA is not administered via an IV.
 It only fights cancer in the bladder.
-This may reduce side effects. - ANKTIVA is not a chemical, it is a biologic that is similar to molecules found naturally in the body
+This may reduce side effects.

+ANKTIVA is not a chemical, it is a biologic that is similar to molecules found naturally in the body